tarekmulla/TarekMulla/README.md

 👋 Hi, I’m @tarekmulla

-🚀 Experienced Platform and Cybersecurity professional specializing in DevSecOps, cloud solutions, and cybersecurity governance.
-Proven ability to lead cloud solutions development across finance, telecommunications, and government sectors, successfully delivering secure cloud migrations, implementing strategic security frameworks, and ensuring compliance with industry-critical standards.
-Adept at fostering collaborative environments, enhancing team performance, and regularly contributing insights as a speaker at the Australian Cyber Conference.
-Holds a Master's degree in Cybersecurity along with professional AWS certifications.
+🚀 Cybersecurity and Cloud Expert with deep experience designing and securing cloud architectures.
+Successfully led cloud development and migration projects, ensuring compliance with Australian and international security standards.
+Focused on embedding security throughout the development lifecycle and aligning security strategy with business objectives.
+Strong track record in risk analysis, stakeholder engagement, and communicating security priorities to executive leadership.
+Regular speaker at the Australian Cyber Conference.
+Holds a Master’s degree in Cybersecurity, AWS Professional certifications, and is recognised as a Certified Professional (Cybersecurity) by the Australian Computer Society.

 📫 How to reach me:
 * 👔 Linkedin: [Tarek Mulla](https://www.linkedin.com/in/tarekmulla/)